MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-add-attachments.md

 The Sign-in card enables a bot to request that a user sign-in.
 It typically contains text and one or more buttons that the user can click to initiate the sign-in process.

-The following code sample shows how to create a reply message that contains a Sign-in card.
+This code sample shows how to create a reply message that contains a Sign-in card:

 [!code-csharp[Add SignInCard attachment](../includes/code/dotnet-add-attachments.cs#addSignInCardAttachment)]

 ## Process events within rich cards

-The code examples above show how to create buttons within rich cards by using the **CardAction** object.
+The code examples above show how to create buttons within rich cards by using the `CardAction` object.
 By using card actions, you can specify the action that occurs whenever the user clicks a button or taps a section of the card.
-Each **CardAction** object contains the following properties:
+Each `CardAction` object contains these properties:

 | Property | Type | Description |
 |----|----|----|